 A list of AWS networking services cloud users should know

-Get to know AWS cloud networking services for load balancing, traffic routing, content delivery and more with this overview.
+AWS has cloud networking services for load balancing, traffic routing, content delivery and more.
+Learn which services and features work best with this overview.

 A cloud architecture requires secure and reliable network connectivity.
 Whether an organization hosts all its workloads in the cloud or keeps some applications and data on premises, the system will only function properly if there's a secure, reliable connection to the cloud network and between resources.

-IT teams rely on public cloud networking services to manage and monitor traffic, facilitate communication across environments, protect sensitive data from public exposure and various other functions.
+IT teams rely on public cloud networking services to manage and monitor traffic, facilitate communication across environments, protect sensitive data from public exposure, and perform various other functions.

 AWS offers a range of services to help cloud consumers establish and maintain network connectivity and security for their applications -- on premises and in the cloud.
-Explore this AWS networking services list to see which features meet your network requirements.
+Explore this list of key AWS networking services to see which features meet your network requirements.

 Amazon Virtual Private Cloud

-Amazon Virtual Private Cloud (VPC) creates a virtual network where developers can launch resources in an isolated section of the AWS cloud.
-Developers use this tool to enable secure communication between different parts of the cloud network, such as Amazon EC2 instances in different subnets.
+Amazon Virtual Private Cloud (Amazon VPC) creates a virtual network where developers can launch resources into an isolated virtual network.
+Developers use this service to enable secure communication between different parts of the cloud network, such as Amazon EC2 instances in different subnets.

-Network configuration is customizable with Amazon VPC, so developers can control configuration choices -- such as IP address ranges and when to use public and private subnets.
+Network configuration is customizable with Amazon VPC, so developers can control configuration choices such as IP address ranges as well as when to use public and private subnets.
 Developers and administrators can also create security groups and use network access control lists to filter traffic for a more secure virtual network.
 The VPC ingress routing feature is another way to boost VPC network security.
 VPC ingress routing enables you to deploy security appliances to screen inbound and outbound VPC traffic.

-IT teams use Amazon VPC to connect cloud applications to their data centers and connect corporate networks to the cloud, among other use cases.
+Common uses cases for an Amazon VPC are to connect cloud applications to their data centers and connect corporate networks to the cloud.

 Elastic Load Balancing